nationalarchives/tre-blueprint-test-repository/.github/actions/get-next-version/README.md

 # get-next-version

-Get the latest git tag in a repository and return the next patch version.
+GitHub action and supporting script to return the next version number by incrementing the patch number of the latest Git tag.
+An optional suffix can be appended (e.g. "beta" for "1.2.3-beta").

 # Testing